 As well-planned as a gourmet meal, our fast-paced Culinary Arts program starts you off with restaurant production methods before moving onto sweet and savoury techniques.
 For the main course, we'll serve up a paid industry placement.
-And to finish it all off, you'll be immersed in dining-room cuisine in our on-campus Garden Court Restaurant.Apply Now Grab and Go Information
+And to finish it all off, you'll be immersed in creating and preparing dining-room cuisine in our on-campus Garden Court Restaurant.Apply Now Grab and Go Information

 Lethbridge College graduates are employed throughout Canada and abroad in a variety of culinary opportunities including fine restaurants, hotels, cruise ships, catering companies, flight kitchens, hospitals, care facilities, and convention centres.
 Opportunities also exist to own and operate your own restaurant or branch out into marketing and product development.

 Recent graduates have found employment in the following roles:

 - Business owner

 - Line cook

 - Sous chef

 Nearly 100 per cent of culinary grads land that important first job

 in Alberta who regularly offer paid employment to our culinary students